-There are several cinemas for film lovers, with arthouse and classic films at the L'Arvor and the TNB, a more mainstream selection at the Colombier or Gaumont, and a winter film festival called Travelling.
+There are several cinemas for film lovers, with arthouse and classic films at the L'Arvor and the TNB, a more mainstream selection at the Gaumont, and a winter film festival called Travelling.

 Les Champs Libres is a large cultural centre which houses the Musée de Bretagne, a science museum and the central library which holds exhibitions, events and conferences all year round.

 The Musée de Beaux Arts, on the banks of La Vilaine, has an impressive art collection from ancient to modern as well as regular temporary exhibitions.
 The city also has a number of contemporary art venues including La Criée and the FRAC, as well as a contemporary art biennial, Les Ateliers de Rennes.

 During the festival Les Tombés de la nuit, which takes place over several weekends during the spring and summer, you can discover street theatre, performances and installations in Rennes and the surrounding area.

 You may settle for cycling around the city since Rennes is perfect for those who like to get around by bike!
 Or you may decide to take part in your favourite sport in one of the many sports facilities in Rennes.
 Details about activities and facilities can be found on the Office des Sports de Rennes website.